Religion topics

 This is the way to reach Nirvana.

-(See Four Noble Truths of Buddhism for more information.)
+(See Noble Eightfold Path in Buddhism for more information.)

 Summary

 The Four Noble Truths is the basis of Buddhism.
-The First Truth is that all life is suffering, pain, and misery.
+The First Truth is that life consists of suffering, pain, and misery.
 The Second Truth is that this suffering is caused by selfish craving and personal desire.
 The Third Truth is that this selfish craving can be overcome.
 The Fourth Truth is that the way to overcome this misery is through the Eightfold Path.

 Be kind